owenbardeen/poker_scripts/README.md

 Welcome to my poker scripts!
 These are here to help me and whoever finds it useful gain familiarity with pre-flop ranges/strategy.

+I have a relatively basic GUI that I update whenever I make a new function or feel some inspiration to improve its appearance.
+I'm not much of a graphic designer but I'm pretty satisfied with how it looks.

 What's next: I want to finish a function that tells the user whether or not to continuation bet a flop.
 This is pretty complicated as it has to assess ranges.

-Then, I plan on adding a GUI that will make practicing using this program a lot more conducive towards learning.
+After that, general flop strategy is next.

 Turn and river strategy are yet to be added.
 I am not very familiar with optimal turn/river strategy, as they are more complicated.
 This makes them difficult to code in and they tend to be more computation heavy due to many